kzoacn/NP-intersect-coNP/README.md

 * **[BL83]** Babai, L., & Luks, E. M. (1983, December).
 Canonical labeling of graphs.
 In Proceedings of the fifteenth annual ACM symposium on Theory of computing (pp. 171-183).
 * **[Bab85]** Babai, L. (1985, December).
 Trading group theory for randomness.
 In Proceedings of the seventeenth annual ACM symposium on Theory of computing (pp. 421-429).
 * **[Bab16]** Babai, L. (2016, June).
 Graph isomorphism in quasipolynomial time.
 In Proceedings of the forty-eighth annual ACM symposium on Theory of Computing (pp. 684-697).
+* **[BDGL16]**, Becker, A., Ducas, L., Gama, N., & Laarhoven, T. (2016).
+New directions in nearest neighbor searching with applications to lattice sieving.
+In Proceedings of the twenty-seventh annual ACM-SIAM symposium on Discrete algorithms (pp. 10-24).
+Society for Industrial and Applied Mathematics.
 * **[BSV03]** Björklund, H., Sandberg, S., & Vorobyov, S. (2003).
 Randomized subexponential algorithms for parity games.
 * **[CJK+17]** Calude, C. S., Jain, S., Khoussainov, B., Li, W., & Stephan, F. (2017, June).
 Deciding parity games in quasipolynomial time.
 In Proceedings of the 49th Annual ACM SIGACT Symposium on Theory of Computing (pp. 252-263).
 * **[Con92]** Condon, A. (1992).
 The complexity of stochastic games.
 Information and Computation, 96(2), 203-224.